 not mishandled might survive two years.
 Most are already dead after their first trip.

-That being said, several selected fruity whites that were bought in pristine condition and impeccably cellared (see above) had the fruit last 3-6 years.
+That being said, squite a few selected whites that were bought in pristine condition and impeccably cellared (see above) had the fruit last 3-6 years.

 On the other hand, I think white wines hold much more potential for the future than the reds in Greece.
 I also think that many of them if aged properly improve with age.

-After following several whites for the last fifteen years I came to the conclusion that there are some that improve with age.
-The grapes responsible for this is one hand the Lagorthi, a rare variety almost extinct that was resurrected by Antonopoulos.
+I will describe below some of the grapes/wines that my tastings of the last 20-25 years suggest that they improve with age.
+One of the white grape varieties with property is "Lagorthi", a rare variety almost extinct that was resurrected by the late Antonopoulos.
 It has some similarities to Semillon and seems to improve with age if properly cultivated and vinified.

 The second is the Asyrtiko grape.
 I have had several examples of well made Santorini wines that from 5-10 years of age started showing noble and sometimes complex mineral flavors characteristic of Alsacian dry Rieslings.
-Moreover, although most of them start life with a rather neutral character, but acquire an complex and important aromatic profile with age.
+Untill now, most Santorini wines started life with a rather neutral character, but acquire an complex and important aromatic profile with age.
 They have a substantial body that is also accentuated with age.
 Of course by now asyrtico has a name of its own in some international wine markets, but it is also true that modern Santorini wines are also approachable young, although I think that aging them properly is a must.
 It is also true that asyrtico wines from other areas, notable Crete (see further below) hold a lot of promise.

 The third is the Vidiano grape of Crete.
-It ia grape saved from extinction and has been now vinified from good vintners for about 10 years.
-Although my results are preliminary, they are convincing that Vidiano ages superbly in a mix of mineral and fruit aromas that are very interesting while it gains wight in the mouth.
+It is a grape saved from extinction and has been now vinified from good vintners for about 10 years.
+Although my results are preliminary, they are convincing, that Vidiano ages superbly in a mix of mineral and fruit aromas that are very interesting while it gains wight in the mouth.

 I would add to this two Cretan varieties: the first is the Mandilari grape (a very late-maturing grape by Greek standards) that untill Lyrarakis did it properly, it was a blending grape.
 My tests indicate that the Mandilari of Lyrarakis if properly cellared, aged gracefully and substantially improves in the bottle.
 The 2007 vintage tasted in 2017 emerged with a luscious body and high complexity.